kaikalii/rimworld/src/generations.md

 While IVF can still be used on blood-related pawns, it can cause the resulting child to have *Inbred* as a germline gene.
 *Inbred* forces the *Slow Learner* trait and adds Fertility x50% and Immunity gain speed x85%.

+Because it is a germline gene that can be passed on the subsequent children, it should go without saying that inbreeding is to be avoided.

-The chance of this occuring is dependent on how close the blood relation is:
+The chance of inbreeding occuring is dependent on how close the blood relation is:

 | Relationship                  | *Inbred* chance |
 | ----------------------------- | --------------- |